Gigaspaces/xap-docs/site/content/xap121/cassandra-archive-operation-handler.markdown

 # Library dependencies

-The Cassandra Archive Operation Handler uses the [Hector Library](http://hector-client.github.com/hector/build/html/index.html) for communicating with the Cassandra cluster.
+The Cassandra Archive Operation Handler uses the {{%exurl "Hector Library" "http://hector-client.github.com/hector/build/html/index.html"%}} for communicating with the Cassandra cluster.
 Include the following in your `pom.xml`

 {{%tabs%}}